Background

 Purpose

-Explore the feasibility of using a dual-mode ankle exoskeleton for treating walking disability in the elderly; testing the device in assistance mode as a mobility aid to reduce energy consumption, and as a resistive gait training tool to facilitate functional recruitment of the plantar flexor muscles.
+Explore the feasibility of using a dual-mode ankle exoskeleton for treating walking impairment in the elderly; testing the device in assistance mode as a mobility aid to reduce energy consumption, and as a resistive gait training tool to facilitate functional recruitment of the plantar flexor muscles.
+We also tested device safety by investigating its effect on stability.